Is Hormone Replacement Therapy (HRT) Right for You?

 Benefits of HRT

-Hormone replacement therapy has many benefits, especially for women experiencing strong menopausal symptoms.
+Hormone replacement therapy has many benefits, especially for women experiencing intense menopausal symptoms.
 Some of the most common benefits of HRT include:

 Risk Factors of HRT